No Form Action Theory |

 Take current artificial intelligence as an example.
 When we ask it questions, it answers like a conscious person, making it difficult to distinguish between truth and falsehood.
 This has only achieved transparency of isolation, a transparency in language and logic that resembles a real person.
 In other words, it is logically clear and comprehensible in terms of isolation, which is transparency on the isolation level.
 In this aspect, it appears as transparent as a real person, leading people to mistakenly believe it possesses human consciousness, when in fact it has not achieved the transparency of manifestation of human consciousness.
 Achieving transparency in one form does not necessarily mean achieving transparency in other forms.
 Therefore, transparency of isolation is not equivalent to the manifestation of consciousness.

-At the level of no form, being as the broadest concept has no basis other than itself; it can only be its own basis.
-From the perspective of freedom, this is self-caused (because freedom, as the ultimate cause, has no further cause.
-In other words, "freedom is the cause of freedom" or "freedom is the basis of the cause of freedom" is also a fundamental judgment, simultaneously stating that the cause of freedom has no basis other than freedom itself.
-Self-causation means being one's own cause).
+At the level of no form, being, as the broadest concept, has no ground - it can only be its own ground.
+From the perspective of freedom, it is self-caused (because freedom, as the ultimate cause, has no further cause; that is, "freedom is the cause of freedom (freedom is the ground of the cause of freedom)" is also a grounding judgment, which simultaneously indicates that the cause of freedom has no ground), which is freedom - self-caused means being one's own cause.
 Therefore, from the perspective of being, freedom is the being of freedom.

 Freedom, as the most fundamental self-cause, has no obstacles.
 From the perspective of transparency, it is transparent.
 Therefore, from the perspective of freedom, transparency is the freedom of transparency.